ameyakarnad/HowAmericaFlies/edav_howamericaflies.md

 -   In the data visualisation part for the interactive component, the dataset was preprocessed and summarised to convert tabublar data into dictionaries.
 This process will be explained in detailed while explaining the interractive conponent.

-3. Analysis of data quality
+Part 3.
+Analysis of Data Quality
 ===========================

-In this section, we will talk about the quality of data that was we used for analyis.
+In this section, we will talk about the quality of data that was we used for our analyis.

-The data that we used for the analysis was of good quality as it was maintained by the US Department of Transportation and there was no data corruption or missing values at random.
-The specific columns which contained the NaN value had been placed there logically.
+The data that we used for the analysis was of good quality since it was mantained by the US Department of Transportation and we were not able to discover any signs data corruption or missing values at random.
+The specific columns which did contain the NaN values, had them because they been placed there logically.

 ``` r
 extracat::visna(year_data)